 - We pioneered techniques or were first in the state, nation or, in some cases, the world, to perform many procedures using robotic and minimally invasive surgical techniques.
 Many of these procedures reduce postoperative pain and scarring, and allow a faster recovery.

 - Our advanced facilities allow UI surgeons to customize the setting and anesthetic options for each individual patient.
 This customization may lead to decreased postoperative pain, fewer side-effects, and faster recovery— all with the same high-quality outcome.

-- Several of our surgeons and anesthesiologists are recognized by their peers as a Best Doctor in America.
+- Several of our surgeons and anesthesiologists are recognized as Best Doctors®.

 - The American College of Surgeons, the nationwide association of surgeons, certified UI Hospitals and Clinics as a Level I Trauma Center – the highest designation possible for trauma care.
 We are the only Level I Trauma Center for both adult and pediatric patient care in Iowa.